-Stacey Bennett is Trustees Unlimited’s Operations & Marketing Manager.
+Stacey Bennett is Head of Marketing and Operations for Trustees Unlimited.
 She has been involved in the Step on Board programme since its creation, and moved across to support the whole of Trustees Unlimited in January 2019.

 Stacey started her career with an award-winning digital communications agency where she account managed clients such as BP, Whitbread and BT.